Types of Mattresses

 Latex Foam Mattresses

 Latex foam mattresses offer great support, comfort, and cooling.
 They are very breathable and do not absorb as much heat as memory foam, making them a better option for reducing heat build up for many sleepers.
 Additionally, latex has a much faster response time than memory foam.
-As you move during your sleep the latex foam is constantly and quickly changing to your new shape and position.
+As you move during your sleep, the latex foam is constantly and quickly changing to your new shape and position.
+It’s also a popular choice for eco-conscious shoppers.

 Example: Plushbeds Botanical Bliss